quinn997/Interactive-Lab-Hub/Lab 4/README.md

 **Lab 4**

-***For this lab, I worked with Quinn, and we decided to make a "complicate" and "playable" piano.
+***For this lab, I worked with Andrew, and we decided to make a "complicate" and "playable" piano.
 The OLED screen and the spray paint were arrived much later than we expected.
 Therefore, the finished version of this readme was uploaded after Monday.***

 Make a paper display for your project that communicates the state of the Pi and a sensor.
 Ideally you should design it so that you can slide the Pi out to work on the circuit or programming, and then slide it back in and reattach a few wires to be back in operation.